joonyjin/joonyjin/README.md

 ### Hi there 👋
+I'm Hyungjoon Jin majoring in Space Science and Astronomy in Bachelor degrees in Korea I welcome any of you guys to suggest ideas of what I upload here Thank you for visiting !
 <!--
 **joonyjin/joonyjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.